kevcodez/kevcodez-blog/docs/posts/2020-02-02-s3-maven-repository-gradle/README.md

 Create atleast two different access groups:

-- One that is allowed to read (all your developers should have that role) to access the artifacts.
+- One that is allowed to read (all your developers should have that role) to access the artifacts
-- One that is allowed to write (your CI, in case it is used for publishing), to publish artifacts.
+- One that is allowed to write (your CI, in case it is used for publishing), to publish artifacts

 ## Publishing artifacts to S3

-AWS access keys are used to publish and retreive artifacts.
+AWS access keys are used to publish and retrieve artifacts.
 We'll start by defining the access key/secret as variables.

 ```groovy